silicon-optronics-inc/Tensorflow2-Self-Training-Defect-Detection-with-Severity-Score/defect_detection/README.md

 * cls_model_height: Classification model height during training.
 * cls_model_channel: Classification model channel during training.
 * threshold: Threshold of confidence score that objects will be shown when box_num is set to None.
-* box_num: The number of objects to be shown on image.
+* box_num: The number of objects to be displayed on the image.
 * gpu_memory_fraction: A value between 0 and 1 that indicates what fraction of the available GPU memory to pre-allocate for each process.

 Step 3.
 Run './run.bat', result will be saved under log_path just specified.